-- Ratings: Complete, Partially Complete, or Incomplete financial package - Detailed project budget identifies all sources of funding, including RAISE funds, other Federal funds, and non-Federal funds. - Indicate the basis for the funding estimates (e.g. 30% design), and whether contingency is included. - Describe a plan to address potential cost overruns (even if seeking 100% grant funding). - Demonstrate through letters of support, STIP/TIP documents, or other means, that the funding arrangement is certain to meet the deadline for obligation of September 30, 2027. - The Department does not consider the amount of non-Federal contribution as a selection criterion or a competitiveness factor.
-But any/all non-RAISE funding sources included in a project budget should be secured to receive a rating of "Complete".
+- Ratings: Complete, Partially Complete, or Incomplete - Based on detailed project budget that identifies all sources of funding, including RAISE funds, other Federal funds, and non-Federal funds. - Design Completion: Indicate the basis for the funding estimates (e.g. 30% design), - Contingency Amount: Indicate the contingency amount in the budget. - Cost Overruns: Describe a plan to address potential cost overruns even if seeking 100% grant funding. - Committed Funding: Document through letters of support, STIP/TIP, or other means, that the other Federal and/or non-Federal funds are committed and secured for the project.

+Any/all non-RAISE funding sources included in a project budget should be secured to receive a rating of "Complete."